2023 Best Value Foreign Languages & Linguistics Bachelor's Degree Schools in the New England Region

 Read full report on Foreign Languages & Linguistics at College of the Holy Cross

-University of Connecticut landed the #9 spot in the 2023 rankings for the best value bachelor’s degree foreign languages and linguistics programs.
-UCONN is a very large public school located in the large suburb of Storrs.
+With a ranking of #9, University of Connecticut did quite well on this year’s best value schools for foreign languages and linguistics students working on their bachelor’s degree.
+UCONN is a fairly large public school located in the suburb of Storrs.

-Providence College ranked #10 on this year’s Best Value Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region list.
-Located in the city of Providence, Providence is a private not-for-profit school with a small student population.
+Providence College came in at #10 in this year’s edition of the Best Value Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region ranking.
+Located in the midsize city of Providence, Providence is a private not-for-profit college with a small student population.

 More Foreign Languages & Linguistics Rankings in the New England Region